movermeyer/wunderpy/docs/source/wunderlist_api/account/login.rst

 Log in to Wunderlist.

-The token received will be used for every other request to authenticate yourself.
+The token received (key is "token") will be used for every other request to authenticate yourself.
 The key is "Authorization", and the value is "Bearer " + token.

 POST